 Day 1: Vancouver Winter Birding Diversity

 On the first morning we went for breakfast near our accommodation, steps away from Granville Island.
 It was a crisp clear morning and we had fantastic views of downtown Vancouver’s cityscape and the snow-capped north shore mountains.
-After we ate, we decided to walk north along the seawall towards Vanier Park.
+After eating, we decided to walk north along the seawall towards Vanier Park.
 At the last minute I decided to head back up to the apartment to grab my camera, just in case.

 Just in case?
 A short walk turned into a 2 hour bird-fest and we were almost late for picking up our rental car.
 Since Vancouver is much warmer than the rest of Canada, we were pleasantly surprised (ahem, overwhelmed!) by the variety of species spending the winter here.
-We were delighted by Anna’s Hummingbirds, Fox Sparrows, 2 Bald Eagles, Barrow’s Goldeneye, a Great Horned Owl, Bufflehead, American Wigeon, Hooded Mergansers, Bushtits and more!
+We were delighted by Anna’s Hummingbirds, Fox Sparrows, Bald Eagles, Barrow’s Goldeneyes, a Great Horned Owl, Bufflehead, American Wigeon, Hooded Mergansers, Bushtits and more!

 In the afternoon, we saw over 500 Bald Eagles in Delta!
 I did a separate post on this amazing spectacle that you can read about here.

 In addition to Bald Eagles, there was great spot along the 72 where you could see a variety of Gull species from the side of the road.
 Having no experience with Gulls from the west, it was definitely a challenge trying to identify what I was seeing!
 My strategy was to take photographs of Gulls that stood out and to work out what they were later.

 How would you do trying to identify these Gulls?